This is a named option within the Materials Science and Engineering M.S.

 ADVISOR / COMMITTEE

-Students without a researcher advisor at the end of their first year enrolled are in danger of failing to make adequate progress towards their degree.
+Students without an advisor at the end of their first year enrolled are in danger of failing to make adequate progress towards their degree.
 Students can be suspended from the Graduate School if they do not have an advisor.

 CREDITS PER TERM ALLOWED